 WHY IT’S A TOP PICK: Huge zoom lens with top flight 4K movie quality.

 The new Nikon Coolpix B700 is a great option in this area of the intermediate fixed lens camera market, offering a host of really nice features that few models in the sub-$500 price range can match.
 You’ll find an impressive 60X optical zoom lens with the B700, which also offers 20-plus megapixels of resolution for still images and 4K or full HD video recording.
+This way you can shoot 4K video.
+Whether you need continuous shooting or still life, this camera will be perfect.
+This camera will have you ready to shoot in low light, as well as regular light.

 The B700 includes an electronic viewfinder, which is a great feature, especially for those migrating to digital cameras from film cameras (where a viewfinder was the only option).
 Nikon included an option to use JPEG or RAW image formats with the B700, which is another option typically found in more expensive cameras and which makes the B700 a very good value.
 The best point shoot camera should be easy to use and compact.